ddrohan/mobile-app-dev-labs/session03/lab/md/step02.md

 When we're finsihed this lab, we'll have something like this

 ![](../img/lab0301.png)
 So, first of all, have a quick look again at the resource layout (home.xml).
-Notice that the buttons don't look like buttons in the conventional sense anymore.
-They're still buttons, we've just applied a <b><i>Style</i></b> to make them a bit more presentable.
-The style <i>@style/homeScreenButton</i> is being used to give the buttons a different look and feel, so ensure your buttons look similar.

-Also, we're using a <b><i>FrameLayout</i></b> as the container for our List of Coffees, which ultimately holds a <b>Fragment</b>, but we'll talk more about that later.
+We're using a <b><i>FrameLayout</i></b> as the container for our List of Coffees, which ultimately holds a <b>Fragment</b>, but we'll talk more about that later.

-Once you've had a look at the layout, open your <b>Base.java</b> Activity class and familiarise yourself with the new variables/methods this class now has.
+Once you've had a look at the layout, open your <b>Base.java</b> Activity class and familiarize yourself with the new variables this class now has.

 There's two new instance variables